ViNDam/spliceNeos/README.md

 # spliceNeos
 This project identify the neoantigens that are splicing-specific, patient-specific and associates with patients' survival at the transcript level.
 The list of neoantigens are provided in addition of related molecular information.
+This project is under the publication process.
+Therefore, only the first step of the automated application is shared.

 ## Requirements
 This code requires Unix system with conda and Docker installed, as well as the following softwares.